ryakad/pandoc-php/README.md

 [![Build Status](https://secure.travis-ci.org/ryakad/pandoc-php.png)](http://travis-ci.org/ryakad/pandoc-php)

-Pandoc PHP is a naive wrapper for the pandoc command.
-Pandoc is a Haskell program that allows you to convert docuemnts from one format to another.
+Pandoc PHP is a naive wrapper for the Pandoc command.
+Pandoc is a Haskell program that allows you to convert documents from one format to another.
 For more information on Pandoc you can look [here](https://github.com/jgm/pandoc).

 Installation
 ------------

 First you will need [Pandoc](https://github.com/jgm/pandoc).
-The easiest method to get this is with a quick `cabal install pandoc`.
+The easiest method to get this is with a quick `cabal install pandoc` providing you have Haskell installed. (apt-get also supports installation of Pandoc using `apt-get install pandoc` you just need to make sure you have at least version 1.10 for this library).

-The recomended method to installing pandoc php is with [composer](http://getcomposer.org)
+The recommended method to installing Pandoc PHP is with [composer](http://getcomposer.org)

 ```json
 {